 - Ask parents about how they celebrate birthdays and holidays.

-- If English is not the language that the parents speak at home, find out if parents need interpreters or translations.
+- If English is not the language that the parents speak at home, find out if parents need interpreters or translations of documents.

 Many parents are eager to help in activities that involve their children.
 There are many ways that families can volunteer to help support your program.
 The following are examples of activities you can suggest to parents: